ShadowBlip/HandyGCCS/README.md

 # HandyGCCS
+This project is archived and will no longer receive updates.
+All functionality has moved over to [InputPlumber](https://github.com/ShadowBlip/InputPlumber).

 Handheld Game Console Controller Support (Handy Geeks) for Linux

 Designed to bring the full controller functionality to handheld game consoles including: